Preparing for your PIP assessment

 Unless you have a terminal illness you’ll usually have to have an assessment to complete your Personal Independence Payment (PIP) application.
 It’s an opportunity for you to talk about how your condition affects you - it's not a diagnosis of your condition or a medical examination.

-Assessments are carried out by a health professional who will write a report and send it to the DWP.
+A health professional will carry out your assessment - they'll write a report and send it to the DWP.

 Talking about how your condition affects you

-You should be prepared to talk about how your condition affects you even if you’ve already detailed it on your PIP claim form.
+You should be prepared to talk about how your condition affects you even if you’ve already detailed it on your 'How your disability affects you' form.
 It can be hard to do this but it will really help if you can talk about:

 - the kind of things you have difficulty with, or can’t do at all - for example, walking up steps without help or remembering to go to appointments